goodpuppies/logicalassert/README.md

         user() { variable = false }
         //unhandled user value throws an assertion error implictly });
+    return variable
-    return variable //cant return undefined because alternative to not assigning a value is an assertion error 👍 }
+//will never return undefined because
+//alternative to not assigning a value is an assertion error 👍 }

 //admin must be admin assertion